 TAR (STVR) Info

-In November 2022, two Hawaii County Councilmembers published for public comment, a draft version of proposed legislation which would repeal and replace the existing STVR rules and create new, broader regulations which would apply to both hosted and unhosted rental properties across the county and become known as Transient Accommodation Rentals ("TAR").
+In November 2022, two Hawaii County Council members published for public comment, a draft version of proposed legislation which would repeal and replace the existing STVR rules and create new, broader regulations which would apply to both hosted and unhosted rental properties across the county and become known as Transient Accommodation Rentals ("TAR").
 There has been a tremendous amount of interest in the proposed legislation including a series of Zoom meetings, website creations, news articles and podcasts, private association petitions, social media posts and blogs and scholarly presentations.
-The draft legislation has not been formally proposed and the public awaits a fourth draft which promises significant revisions prior to its official proposal to the full Council.

 Legislation Timeline: